wrmoore/React_Spring_Project/java-spring-express-refactor.md

 Unless otherwise specified

-- All data must be served from a Spring Rest Controller to a React Component
+- All data must be served from a com.launchacademy.expressspringrefactor.Main Rest Controller to a React Component
   - You will need to create a `seeder` to load your data for each entity
   - Make sure to create new migrations when editing your database
   - All entities should have validation at the model level as well as the database level where possible